 The history and current nature of the child’s relationship with both their guardians is considered in the court’s decision.

 The effect of a change in circumstances

 The court also assesses how being separated from a certain guardian and/or people associated with that guardian (e.g. siblings) might impact the child.

 Practical challenges that could arise if one guardian is given majority custody, such as barriers to finances, education or lifestyles, are also considered.

 The court will assess each guardian’s ability to cater to their child’s intellectual and emotional requirements, especially if the child has a disability.

 The court also examines each guardian’s level of commitment and support for their child.

 History of violence or abuse

-Any instances of family violence, abuse or neglect will be taken into consideration when determining who will spend how much time with the child.
+Any instances of family violence, abuse or neglect will be taken into consideration when determining who will spend how much time with the child by child custody mediation.
 This may override parents’ rights in Australia.

 As each case is different, the court will assess all factors they consider relevant before making their final decision.